Residential Program (Grades 9-12)

 Home away from home

-The residential program provides an opportunity for students to grow socially and spiritually in a community where they care for themselves and each other.
+The high school residential program provides an opportunity for students to grow socially and spiritually in a community where they care for themselves and each other.
 In addition to benefiting students who participate in the residence program, the program enriches the entire school with an international perspective.

 The residential program is an important part of Lancaster Mennonite School’s Lancaster Campus, providing a “home away from home” for many students who otherwise would not have been able to attend.
 Many students comment that the residence program was among the most significant parts of their education.